openstack-infra/system-config/doc/source/sysadmin.rst

 Accessing Clouds
 ================

-As an unprivileged user who is a member of the `admin` group on bridge, you can access any of the clouds with::
+As an unprivileged user who is a member of the `sudo` group on bridge, you can access any of the clouds with::

   export OS_CLIENT_CONFIG_FILE=/etc/openstack/all-clouds.yaml